ruarcs/git-helpers/README.rst

           ``fetch origin $BRANCH``

           ``rebase -i origin/$BRANCH``

+          If the branch is not on the remote then we tell the user this.
         * If no argument is given we will look to see if this branch is published on the remote.
 If it is we will do a:

           ``fetch origin $CURRENT_BRANCH``

           ``rebase -i origin/$CURRENT_BRANCH``

+          If the branch is not on the remote then we tell the user this and ask that they explicitly provide a local branch.
     Using the ``-p`` argument will replace ``fetch`` with ``pull --rebase``.
 |
 |